A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Density evolution of a DW model on a hypergraph

 We believe that it is possible to rigorously prove Conjecture \ref{thm: conj} by adopting methods from the proofs of Theorem $4.3$ in \cite{gomez2012bounded} and Theorem $3.1$ in \cite{graham1997stochastic}.
 Both of these papers considered stochastic processes that one can use to describe a dyadic DW model, formulated $f(\bx,t)$ as an empirical measure that is induced by such a stochastic process, and estimated an error bound for the weak convergence in a probability space.
-We provide a sketch of such a proof in Appendix \ref{sec: thmconj} and thereby hope to bridge the gap between different formulations of BCM dynamics.
+In Appendix \ref{sec: thmconj}, we give a strategy to prove Conjecture \ref{thm: conj}.

 We take $\gamma = N$ in equation \eqref{eq: one-agent}.
 With this choice, in one unit of time, the number of selected hyperedges is proportional to the number of agents in a network.
-We then take the limit $N\rightarrow \infty$ and obtain the mean-field rate equation
+We then take the limit $N \rightarrow \infty$ and obtain the mean-field rate equation

-If the hyperedge set has only dyadic interactions (i.e., $|e|=2$ for all hyperedges $e$), then equation \eqref{eq: mean-field} matches the mean-field model in \cite{ben2003bifurcations} up to a factor of $2$.
+As $N \rightarrow \infty$, the set $E$ has an infinite number of hyperedges and the probability $p_e$ of selecting hyperedge $e$ goes to $0$.
+However, the sum in \eqref{eq: mean-field} remains finite.
+We can further simplify \eqref{eq: mean-field} if we know the hyperedge set $E$ and the selection probability $p_e$.
+For example, if all interactions are dyadic (i.e., $|e| = 2$ for all hyperedges $e$) and $p_e$ is the same for all hyperedges $e$, then equation \eqref{eq: mean-field} is the same as the mean-field model \eqref{eq: node2density} after multiplying the latter by a factor of $2$ on the right-hand side.
+In Section \ref{sec: numerics}, we simplify \eqref{eq: mean-field} when $E$ is a collection of all unordered triples, and we uniformly randomly choose each hyperedge (i.e., $p_e$ is the same for all $e$).